Everything You Need to Know About Foster Care Adoption in Ohio

-Parents who adopt from foster care in Ohio and foster parents caring for children in their home are often eligible for adoption assistance in the form of a state-funded adoption subsidy.
+Parents who adopt from foster care in Ohio and foster parents caring for children in their home are often eligible for foster care adoption assistance in the form of a state-funded subsidy.
 The amount usually varies depending on the needs of the child(ren) you adopt, so your social worker will keep you informed throughout your adoption journey.

 To become a foster parent in Ohio, you must be at least 21 years old.
 To adopt from foster care in Ohio, you must be at least 18.

-Contact your Ohio foster care adoption agency for additional resources and services to help you in your journey to adopt a foster child , or contact us to ask questions about the ddomestic adoption process by calling 1-800-ADOPTION.
+Please contact your Ohio foster care adoption agency for additional resources and services to help you in your journey to adopt a foster child.

 Foster Care Adoption and Private Domestic Adoption [Making the Right Choice for Your Family]